center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/README.md

 connected to the server.
 Finding none, OceanLotus collects PDF files and exfils the documents for later analysis.

-![Diagram walking through how OceanLotus infects a macOS, moves to a Linux host and exfils data](./Resources/images/OperationsFLowBlackBG.jpeg)
+![Diagram walking through how OceanLotus infects a macOS host, moves to a Linux host and exfils data](./Resources/images/OperationsFLowBlackBG.jpeg)

 ## Quick Links